Crispy Black Bean Tacos

 • Black beans: As a dietitian, I love beans because of how nutritious, versatile, and affordable they are.
 I always buy the cheapest option I see – just rinse and drain them before using.

-• Tortillas: Make sure to use a small (6-inch) taco size tortilla.
+• Tortillas: I recommend using a small (6-inch) taco size tortilla.
 It’ll fold and hold up the best!

 • Cheese: I used Mexican blend shredded cheese.
 You can find this in most grocery stores.
 If you can’t find it, try using shredded mozzarella instead.